How to negotiate a tenancy agreement

 So, what’s the best way to go about it?

-Tim Westphal, Team Leader at Independent, has helped numerous landlords and tenants negotiate an agreement that suits everyone.
+Monika Minko, General Manager at Independent Property Management, has helped numerous landlords and tenants negotiate an agreement that suits everyone.

 Where possible, negotiate at the beginning

 Usually, additional terms are added by landlords.
-“The most common terms we see are around maintenance, areas of the property that can’t be used, and rental rises,” Tim says.
+“The most common terms we see are around maintenance, areas of the property that can’t be used, and rental rises,” Monika says.

 “Maintenance might be a swimming pool or large garden, and you agree with the tenant that they’ll do the upkeep in return for a slight reduction in rent, for example.
 Sometimes there might be a large shed or a back room that the landlord wants to keep out of bounds because they’re using it for storage, so that’s written into the agreement.”